Our Training Schedule

 - Adult and junior sessions are held separately.
 Junior sessions are always off-road and often combine running and cycling skills, a form of duathlon training which also enables transition training.
 Adults run at different venues depending on the time of year.

 - As well as improving physical conditioning, our running sessions foster a supportive and motivating environment where athletes encourage each other to improve.
-Whatever your goal is – to shave seconds off your 5K time or build endurance for a marathon – these sessions provide the structure, expertise, and camaraderie to help you reach your goals.

 Cycling